HR issues will negatively impact team dynamics.

 Knowledge workers have always been particularly sensitive to the idea of having fair treatment.
 If there is a problem person on the team and it’s not getting addressed, in that way you are giving that person preferential treatment.
 The rest of the team will not see that as tolerable and will become resentful at you for not dealing with it.
 Being fair is sometimes difficult.
 It’s mainly perception-based.
 Perception is often different from reality.
 Transparency is key to the perception of fairness.

-My favorite axiom in hiring and firing is hire slowly, fire quickly!
+My favorite axiom in hiring and firing is hired slowly, fire quickly!
 If there is a problem team member, the longer that employee stays around, the more poisonous it can be to the rest of the team.
 If the team likes the person who needs to be let go and isn’t fired immediately, it’ll be like slowly pulling off a Band-Aid, and it will be excruciating for everyone.
 If the team does not like that person, it can have a long-term deleterious impact on team chemistry if you keep them around too long.
 And all of these situations will impact the teams’ overall performance which will reflect badly on you.

 This is very difficult to put into practice for some team Leads and Managers.
-Unfilled staff positions can hold back a project, can take a long time to fill, or may be “impossible” to fill.
+Unfilled staff positions can hold back a project, can take a long time to fill, or maybe “impossible” to fill.
 Sometimes firing decisions are more complicated than they may seem.
 Also, it should be noted that some hiring decisions that satisfy an immediate need are not always beneficial for the team for the long-term.
 Team dynamics can be equally important to hiring/firing as the performance of the staff is put under the microscope.
 As with all of these situations…Get help!

 Even in large organizations, some tech managers think the HR team handles all HR issues.
 Not true.

-When I say HR it means: team building, training & retention, and solving disputes, not only just hiring and firing.
+When I say HR it means team building, training & retention, and solving disputes, not only just hiring and firing.
 Every manager will face these and for most of us, these will be the biggest tests of our leadership.
 If for no other reason, it is a manager’s job to keep the team productive and focused on their day-to-day tasks.
 There are no issues a leader will face that will distract the team more than HR problems.

 “HR Issues”: Developing Emotional Intelligence

 An important aspect to keep in mind—maybe more so than a list of potential issues and pitfalls is your awareness that issues exist!
 Hiring and firing are obvious.
 Job satisfaction and team dynamics are not so obvious.
 You will need to hone your Emotional Intelligence skills and focus on listening.
 Reading body language and subtle signs are good indicators that things may not be right or as you thought they were.
-Emotional Intelligence and listening deserves its own article.
+Emotional Intelligence and listening deserve its own article.
 The key takeaway I want to bring up here is that you need to be aware that there are issues or problems.
 Be careful where you get your information.
 Gossip can sometimes be inert.
 It can be helpful to get information out but take note—Gossip is very often biased, negative, destructive, and most often, untrue!
 Be an excellent listener.

-A Partial List of HR Issues that Managers need to be Aware of
+A Partial List of HR Issues that Managers Need to Be Aware of

 I first want to lay out many of the HR topics for every tech leader to understand.
 I will not be discussing every issue.
 That would need its own book or HR team and will differ from country to country, state to state depending on Employee Laws.
 There will be just a few topics we will discuss in this article.